jgirgis01/AI_Co_Creation_Can/CODE_OF_CONDUCT.md

 ## **License**

 This policy is licensed under the **Creative Commons Zero (CC0)** license, allowing you to use, modify, and share it freely.
+More info can be found here: (LICENSE.md